malikrahey/uni-ai/README.md

-# UniAi - AI-Powered University Course Planning Platform
+# Acceluni - AI-Powered University Course Planning Platform

 An AI-powered platform for creating comprehensive university course plans, generating interactive lessons, and building custom practice tests.
 Built with Next.js, Stripe, and Supabase for a complete educational experience.